B1 · Intermediate TOEIC 405–600 IELTS 4.0–5.0 Prepositions & Phrasal Verbs

 He is afraid of spiders.

-1. Adjective + Preposition
+1. Adjective + Preposition Structure

-Adjective Preposition Example
+Adjective Preposition Real-life Example

 Good / Bad at He's really good at English.